 I have mentioned this point separately from social events because team building activities have a completely different approach from team lunches and picnics.

 Conduct team-building activities to enable employees to acquire new skills and hone their existing skill-set.
-They can take on skills like effective problem-solving, coming up with innovative ideas as a team and making decisions after taking into account everyone’s opinions.
-Other skills that can be learned are time management, clear and precise communication, leadership and more.
+They can take on skills like effective problem-solving, coming up with innovative ideas as a team, and making decisions after considering everyone's opinions.
+Other skills that can be learned are time management, clear and precise communication, leadership, and more.

-While it is important to deepen peer relationships, but too much of it can hamper their productivity and performance.
+While it is essential to deepen peer relationships, too much of it can hamper their productivity and performance.

 Soft Skills Training Sessions

-To exist in a space harmoniously with people completely different from you, you need to have good social skills.
+To exist in a space harmoniously with people completely different from you, you need good social skills.
 Or what we call soft skills.